 Biology Health and Physical Education

 Business Studies - General History

 Chemistry Mathematics

 Computer Studies Music - Instrumental

 English Physics

-French as a Second Language Religious Education (Catholic)
+French as a Second Language Visual Arts

-Geography Visual Arts
+Geography

-a.
-Business Studies - General - Courses must be from at least two of the following: Organizations (Human Resources), Management, Marketing, Business Ethics, Entrepreneurship, Accounting, & Technology Management.
-Only one full course (two semester courses) in Economics can count towards the requirement.

-- b.
-Computer Studies At least one course must be in a programming language. - c.
+- Business Studies General Courses must be from at least two of the following: Organizations (Human Resources), Management, Marketing, Business Ethics, Entrepreneurship, Accounting, & Technology Management.
+Only one full course (two semester courses) in Economics can count towards the requirement. - b.
+Computer Studies- At least one course must be in a programming language. - c.
 English Courses must be English literature.
 English remedial courses are not considered. (e.g. Nipissing's ENGL1501/1502, ENGL1551/1552 will not be considered).
-Cross-listed courses are not counted for a teachable in English. - d.
-French as a Second Language No more than two full courses towards a first teaching subject in French can be at the first year level.
-No more than one full course towards a teachable in French can be at the first year level. - e.
+Cross-listed courses are not counted for a teachable in English. - h.
+French as a Second Language Teacher candidates for French as a second language at the Intermediate/Senior level must possess oral and written fluency and submit proof of at least one of the following credentials to the Office of the Registrar: - a Certificate of Bilingualism from Nipissing University, Laurentian University or Level C from the Federal government completed within two years of application to the BEd program or - a transcript showing proof of graduation from a francophone university having studied in the French language or - a Level B2 Diploma (provided upon successful completion of the DELF French proficiency test) completed within two years of application to the BEd program or - Three full undergraduate courses (6-one semester courses) in French with no more than one full course (2-one semester course) at the first-year level.
+It is recommended that students present a combination of French language, grammar, composition, literature and culture courses.
+No more than one full course (2-one semester courses) in translation may be counted. - d.
 Instrumental Music Candidates must present the required number of courses including a minimum of three full undergraduate performance courses.
-Candidates will be considered based on academic background & experience in the discipline. - f.
-Mathematics-Mathematics courses equivalent to a high school Mathematics course will not be counted towards the teachable.
+Candidates will be considered based on academic background & experience in the discipline.

+- e.
+Mathematics Mathematics courses equivalent to a high school Mathematics course will not be counted towards the teachable.
 At least twelve credits (two full courses) towards a teachable in Mathematics must be beyond the first year level.
-At least six credits (one full course) towards a second teachable in Mathematics must be beyond the first year level. - g.
-Religious Education This teachable prepares teachers of Religious Education in Roman Catholic schools.
-Roman Catholic Boards of Education require that student teachers be of the Catholic faith. - h.
+At least six credits (one full course) towards a second teachable in Mathematics must be beyond the first year level. - f.
 Visual Arts -Courses must include a minimum of three full undergraduate studio courses.
 Examples of studio courses are: painting, drawing, sculpture, etc.